 21% Delirium is the new Gambit pinnacle weapon for this season.
 Check out our Season of the Drifter Pinnacle Weapons Guide for details on how to get it!

-Play of the Game / Outrageous Fortune / Edge Transit / Through Fire and Flood / Bad Omens (Grenade Launcher)
+Outrageous Fortune / Play of the Game / Swarm of the Raven / Wendigo GL3 / Through Fire and Flood (Grenade Launcher)

 Grenade launchers.
 Take your pick!
 They’re in the order from most to least popular.
 Any of these are good options though, really.
 These are likely popular due to the Season of Opulence pinnacle weapon quest which rewards the Wendigo-GL3 grenade launcher.